triplepoint/ansible-self-signed-certificates/README.md

 # Ansible Self Signed Certificates [![Build Status](https://travis-ci.org/triplepoint/ansible-self-signed-certificates.svg?branch=master)](https://travis-ci.org/triplepoint/ansible-self-signed-certificates)
 Install and configure self-signed certificates for multiple domains.

-The variables are intended to duplicate the interface of the `geerlingguy.certbot` role, and so there the one variable, `certbot_certs`, which is not named like the others.
+there's one variable defined that isn't namespaced with this role and that's `certbot_certs`.
+This variable is intended to duplicate the interface of the `geerlingguy.certbot` role, so that this role can be smoothly substituted for `geerlingguy.certbot` during testing.
+See the role variables for more details.

 ## Requirements
 None.